Hotmoka/hotmoka/tutorial/Takamaka.md

 we defensively check the validity of the indexes there.

 Method `play()` is the heart of the contract.
-It is called by the accounts that play the game, hence is an `@Entry`.
+It is called by the accounts that play the game, hence is a `@FromContract`.
 It is also annotated as `@Payable(PayableContract.class)` since players must bet money for taking part in the game, at least for the first two moves, and receive money if they win.
 The first